brannondorsey/apibuilder/README.md

 	http://fakeorganization.com/api.php?search=programmer&limit=7&page=3&order_by=id&flow=asc
 This request will return the 3rd "page" of `search` results.

-For instance, in the unlikely example that all users had "programming" in their bios, setting `page=1` would return webpages with id's `1-7`, setting `page=2` would yield `8-14`, etc…
+For instance, in the unlikely example that all users have the string "programming" in their bios, setting `page=1` would return webpages with id's `1-7`, setting `page=2` would yield `8-14`, etc…

 __Note:__ The MySQL `OFFSET` is calculated server side by multiplying the value of `limit` by the value of `page` minus one.